The Reign of the Superman: Story

 A chemist named Professor Ernest Smalley randomly chooses raggedly dressed vagrant Bill Dunn from a bread line and recruits him to participate in an experiment in exchange for "a real meal and a new suit".
-When Smalley's experimental potion grants Dunn telepathic powers, the man becomes intoxicated by his power and seeks to rule the world.
-This superpowered man uses these abilities for evil, only to discover that the potion's effects are temporary.
-Having killed the evil Smalley, who had intended to kill Dunn and give himself the same powers, Dunn was left unable to use his knowledge to recreate the secret formula.
+When Smalley's experimental potion grants Dunn telepathic super powers, the man becomes intoxicated by his power and seeks to rule the world.
+This superpowered man uses these abilities for embittered tyranny, only to discover that the potion's effects are temporary.
+The Super Man vanquishes the equally evil Smalley, who had intended to kill Dunn first as a dog-eat-dog attempt to give himself the same successfully-tested super powers, Dunn realizes that this was a horrible mistake by not keeping Smalley alive to torture and interrogate the secret formula from him, and instead found himself desperately using his low-level knowledge to recreate it.
 As the story ends, Dunn's powers wear off and he realizes he will be returning to the bread line to be a forgotten man once more.

 Tuckerization

 The last two pages of the story feature a reporter named Forrest Ackerman, an early example of what would come to be known as tuckerization.
 The real Ackerman was not only a friend of Siegel and Shuster, but actually has a brief review on the same page of the fanzine as the last page of the story in which the character named after him appears.